 - Short Only

-Below is the example of a simple strategy to start with leverage trading:
+Below is an example of a simple strategy to start with leverage trading:

-- Buy when price increases by 5% in the previous candle.
+- Go Long when price increases by 5% in the previous candle.

 This Algo, when converted to strategy in our visual strategy builder, looks like this: